 In your eyes, what is your biggest achievement so far in life?

 It’s my little family.
 We aren’t perfect by any means, but we love each other like crazy and have a lot of fun.
 They’re my number one pride.

 How do you maintain that positive “Emily” attitude?

 I always have been a believer in the power of positivity.
 Fake it until you make it.
 If you THINK the best outcome then you can make it happen.
-Then at the same time I am realistic and have a plan in place for the worse case scenario.
+Then at the same time, I am realistic and have a plan in place for the worst-case scenario.

 What are your biggest wishes for your children?

 I pray and hope that they will love and be loved.
 And another important thing to me is I hope they will get good solid educations and have many opportunities in life.

 What is your favorite thing about your husband?